CVCC empowers the courageous to become champions, the bold to become lifelong learners and tomorrow’s leaders.

 Alexander Early College High School

 Alexander Early College opened its doors in August 2016.
 Designated a Cooperative Innovative High School, it serves the residents of Alexander County.
 An application only, selective-enrollment high school, their rigorous, Honors level curriculum is student-centered and emphasizes problem solving, collaboration and college-level reading, writing and mathematical skills.
-Students have the ability to earn a high school diploma and have access to an Associate in Arts or Associate in Science degree (or other transferable credits) on a four year plan.
+Students have the ability to earn a high school diploma and have access to an Associate in Arts or Associate in Science degree (or other transferable credits) on a four-year plan.
 Alexander Early College seeks students who are First Generation College (no parent with a Bachelor’s Degree), have documented financial hardship, and are from a single parent household, or those seeking a non-traditional high school environment.
 The School models the national school reform model designed through research from the Bill and Melinda Gates Foundation, Jobs for the Future, the NC Dept. of Public Instruction and NC Community College System.
 The goal of Alexander Early College is to build lifelong learners who provide further growth to their community by their academic and personal achievements.

 Challenger Early College High School

-Challenger Early College High School is a non-traditional, application-only, selective enrollment Cooperative Innovative High School which began in 2005.
+Challenger Early College High School is a non-traditional, selective enrollment, application-only Cooperative Innovative High School which began in 2005.
 At least 80% of its students must qualify for enrollment based on first-generation college (neither parent has a Bachelor’s degree), be economically disadvantaged according to federal guidelines, live in a single-parent household, and English is their second language.
 Students must reside in Catawba County.
 All high school classes are taught at Honors level, with CVCC courses beginning in the freshmen year.
 Graduates earn a Future Ready Core Diploma with the required UNC System university admissions courses and have access to earn either an Associate in Arts or Associate in Science degree from CVCC.
 Supported by the NC Department of Public Instruction, NC Community College System and the Catawba Valley Education Consortium, the school is designed around research, and follows the national early college model by offering students a personalized environment, powerful teaching and learning in classrooms and a pervasive ready-for-college culture that provides opportunities for life in the 21st century.
 Challenger Early College consistently ranks among one of the top high schools in North Carolina based on academic achievement and standardized testing criteria.

 The Center for Workforce Connectivity and Talent Development